Zakari cluster princes cut engagement ring with Twilight diamond wedding ring | Lisa Robin

 Shown here: The Galaxy engagement ring with the Matilda wedding ring.

-A high-profile solitaire might pair well with a flat band.
-A low-set halo may need a curved or notched band to nest comfortably.
+A high-profile solitaire might pair with a flat band, while a halo or retro engagement ring may need a curved or notched band to sit flush.

 Shown here: The Casey Hidden Halo Sapphire Ring with the Macey Diamond Wedding ring and The Hadley engagement ring with Marla wedding ring.

-At Lisa Robin, we believe every detail matters.
-Each ring we design is handcrafted with sustainable materials, built to last, and thoughtfully styled to reflect your individual love story.
-Whether you’re starting with a vision or just a feeling, we walk you through:
+For us, every detail matters.
+Each ring is handcrafted with sustainable materials, built to last, and styled to reflect your story.
+Whether you’re starting with a vision or just a feeling, we guide you through:

-2. Wedding band pairings—whether contoured, classic, or custom
+2. Wedding band pairings—whether contoured, classic, or alternative.

-Our goal is simple: to help you find or create rings you’ll never want to take off.
+Our goal is simple: to help you design wedding rings and engagement rings you’ll never want to take off.

 Traditionally, the wedding band is worn closest to the heart, followed by the engagement ring.
 But there are no hard rules—many couples reverse the order, wear them on different hands, or stack with intention for personal style.